NEWBuild your personal Plan B Strategy — top 5 countries ranked for YOU, visa + tax + 90-day planTry it

 EU membership, 10% flat income tax, and a 1% micro-enterprise revenue tax — Transylvania, the Carpathians, and a thriving tech scene from €1,000/month 10% Flat Income Tax and 1% Micro-Enterprise Tax — Joint-Lowest in the EU, Full EU and Schengen Member — All Rights, Frictionless Travel, 'Silicon Transylvania' — Cluj-Napoca's World-Class Tech Ecosystem are among the top reasons expats choose Romania.
 See our complete guide for visa options, cost of living, healthcare, and more.

-Get the latest visa updates, cost-of-living data, and expat stories from Romania straight to your inbox.
+Visa updates, cost-of-living shifts, and real expat stories from Romania — straight to your inbox.